Dubuque financial institution completes pair of acquisitions, grows footprint in Arizona and Texas

-Dubuque-based Heartland Financial USA today announced that it had completed a pair of large-scale acquisitions that expanded the company's existing presence in Arizona and Texas.
+Dubuque-based Heartland Financial USA on Monday announced that it had completed a pair of large-scale acquisitions that expanded the company’s existing presence in Arizona and Texas.

 At the close of business on Friday, Heartland Financial USA acquired four Arizona banking centers from Johnson Bank, completing a deal that had initially been announced in June.
 Johnson’s Arizona branches had gross loans of approximately $150 million and deposits of about $400 million.